-How to Create SVG Files for Cricut: The Ultimate Guide
+How to create SVG files for Cricut: the ultimate guide

-SVG stands for Scalable Vector Graphic.
-In other words, it doesn't lose quality if you shrink the file or blow it up.
-Why?
-"Vector" is the answer.
-The image is saved in coordinates and directions.
-A vector graphic is layered blobs of digital color with each change in the image dictated mathematically instead of by pixels.
-A pie-chart image would have a vector pointing at the angle of each pie section.
-The angle will be perfect no matter what size the image is placed, it will never pixelated because down to the 0.0001 of a millimeter, the angles and vectors will still be the same at each point in the pie chart.
+A vector graphic is layered blobs of digital color with each change in the image dictated mathematically, instead of by pixels.
+For example, an image of a pie-chart would have a vector for the angle of each pie section.
+The angle will stay perfect no matter what size the image is adjusted to, and it will never be pixelated because, the vectors will still be the same at each point in the pie chart, down to the 0.0001 of a millimeter.
 The same is true of every angle and curve in a vector graphic.
 Because SVGs are just saved coordinates, they are also very lightweight.

 SVG converters for Cricut